 Different sectors must work in partnership to deliver sustainable solutions and ensure good health in prisons.
 The International Committee of the Red Cross (ICRC) visits places of detention in 15 countries in Asia and Pacific.
 Activities and projects related to health care in detention are currently being implemented in 12 of these countries.

-This is the first ICRC-organized conference on health care in detention in Asia and Pacific.
+This is an ICRC-organized conference on health care in detention in Asia and Pacific.
 The idea is to tie in with and build on other detention-related events in the region, like the Correctional Managers’ Conference and the Asian Conference of Correctional Facilities Architects and Planners.